munificent/craftinginterpreters/book/the-lox-language.md

 Even the `init()` method gets inherited.
 In practice, the subclass usually wants to define its own `init()` method too.
-But the original one also needs to be called so that the superclass can maintain its own state.
+But the original one also needs to be called so that the superclass can maintain its state.
 We need some way to call a method on our own *instance* without hitting our own *methods*.

 As in Java, you use `super` for that: